thinh53105/travel-recommendation/README.md

 OPENAI_API_KEY=mock_key
 ```

-Make sure you have Docker installed.
+Make sure you have `Docker` and `Docker Compose` installed.
 To start the application, run:
 ```
-docker-compose up
+docker-compose up --build
 ```
 Wait to all services completely start up.
-Go to `http://localhost:3000/api` to see the Swagger UI.
+Then go to `http://localhost:3000/api` to see the Swagger UI.